Using Erd\H{o}s's methods to study Yorke's problems

-It is well known that the dynamics of two-dimensional maps are essentially those of "stretched out" one-dimensional maps (see, for example, \cite{Bo} for a survey of these ideas).
-Moreover, it is also known that four-dimensional flows can have three-dimensional sub-systems - which in turn can have two-dimensional sub-systems with chaotic behavior (with the restricted three body problem being one such famous example - \cite{LM}).
+Heuristically speaking, the dynamics of two-dimensional maps are essentially those of "stretched out" one-dimensional maps (see, for example, \cite{Bo} for a survey of these ideas).
+Moreover, it is also known that four-dimensional flows can have three-dimensional subsystems - which in turn can have two-dimensional discrete time subsystems with chaotic behavior (with the restricted three body problem being one such famous example - see \cite{LM}).
 We believe the relative dimension and relative share possibly explain why we encounter such phenomena in two- and three-dimensional systems.
 Motivated by these facts, we ask the following: